alphagov/publishing-api/doc/api.md

 Creates or updates a set of links for the given `content_id`.
 Link sets can be created before or after the [PUT request](#put_v2contentcontent-id) for the content item.
-These are tied to a content item solely by matching `content_id` and they are not associated with a `locale`.
+These are tied to a content item solely by matching `content_id` and they are not associated with a content items locale or version.

 ### Path parameters
 - [`content_id`](model.md#content_id)